 Universities offer scholarships and bursaries at department and university level, as well as being able to give advice on other funding sources like grants and awards.

 At postgraduate level

-Postgraduate loans are available for masters students from England, Scotland, Northern Ireland, Wales and the EU.
+Postgraduate loans are available for masters students from England, Scotland, Northern Ireland, Wales and the EU (if certain conditions are met).
 The eligibility criteria and funding amounts vary across the individual student funding bodies, so check online for your eligibility.

 Other sources of funding include:

 - a career and development loan

 - awards and grants from charities and foundations

 - working as you study.